Setting Up Power BI Sentinel

 This is done through the Azure portal at https://portal.Azure.com and you can accept all of the default options, you just need to choose a name, size, billing subscription, and data center location, all of which should follow your organization's standard conventions.

 We recommend starting with a 'Standard, 250GB, 50 DTU' database initially, you can then size it up or down depending on your quantity of logs and performance requirements.
+We do not recommend using the default 'vCore' pricing model in Azure due to the significantly increased costs of this.

 This database can either be standalone, or part of an Elastic Pool, or a Managed Instance, it's up to you.